elivanK/quotes/README.md

 # Quotes - code challange

-* Step 1 -  Use symfony latest version and upload the project in GitHab.
+* Step 1 -  Use symfony latest version and upload the project to GitHab.
 The URL /api/motd will display a random quote of famous developers from json file.
 Git-Tag as version 1.0.0.

 ![Screenshot](https://github.com/elivanK/quotes/blob/master/public/images/scshstep1.png)